 Our country has recently been faced with numerous challenges to our intellectual property system, from rampant theft from state actors like China to confusion among innovators and inventors about what is even patentable.
 These issues are causing our nation’s economy to lose billions of dollars annually and threaten our country’s long-term technological dominance.

-As Chairman, Thom has conducted oversight hearings with the Office of the Intellectual Property Enforcement Coordinator, U.S. Patent and Trademark Office and the U.S. Copyright Office.
+Thom has conducted oversight hearings with the Office of the Intellectual Property Enforcement Coordinator, U.S. Patent and Trademark Office and the U.S. Copyright Office.
 He also held a hearing on the number of women in intellectual property and a hearing World Intellectual Property Day about intellectual property in sports and public safety.

 Thom is focused on improving patent policy to spur American innovation and create jobs across the country and in North Carolina.
 He released a draft patent reform bill with a bipartisan, bicameral group of Senate and House members.
 This bill is the result of five roundtables which consisted of over sixty participants, and three days of committee hearings consisting of forty-five witnesses.
 These stakeholders and witnesses represented academics, thought leaders, trade associations, interest groups, bar associations, and companies.